WORKSHOP WILL BE VIRTUAL FOR 2021!

-The Workshop is a collaboration of the Interamerican Center for Global Health, American Association of Colleges and Universities, Consortium of Universities for Global Health, Allegheny College, UCSF, Working Group on Global Activities of Students at Pre-Health Levels, Child Family Health International, and others.
+The Workshop is a collaboration of the Interamerican Center for Global Health (CISG), American Association of Colleges and Universities (AAC&U), Consortium of Universities for Global Health (CUGH), Association of Schools and Programs of Public Health (ASPPH), Allegheny College, Working Group on Global Activities of Students at Pre-Health Levels (GASP), Child Family Health International (CFHI), and others.
 As such the Workshop draws on leaders in Global Health Education, International Education, Higher Education, Community Engagement, and Experiential Learning.

 - Who?: This Workshop is appropriate for faculty and administrative teams who have interest in integrating experiential learning (including service-learning, volunteering, study abroad, internships, and transformative learning) into Global Health and Public Health courses andprograms.